Hanford, California: History

 In May 1880, a dispute over land titles between settlers and the Southern Pacific Railroad resulted in a bloody gun battle on a farm 5.6 mi northwest of Hanford that left seven men dead.
 This event became famous as the Mussel Slough Tragedy.
 The next month, the town's first census was held counting some 269 residents.
 Forty-four of them were Chinese immigrants who resided in what's known today as China Alley.

 A post office was established in 1887.

 On several occasions, major fires destroyed much of the young community's business district.
 The need for fire protection led to the town becoming an incorporated city in 1891.
 Its first mayor was local resident Yamon LeBaron.

 An electrical generating plant was built in 1891 by pioneering flour miller H.G.
 Lacey, bringing the first electric lights to the city.
-The Lacey Milling Company was still operating in Hanford in 2016.
+The Lacey Milling Company, founded in 1887, was operated by Lacey and his descendants for 136 years before shutting down in 2023.

 The first public high school, Hanford Union High School, was started in 1892 with one teacher, W. S. Cranmer, and an average enrollment of fourteen.

 When Kings County was created in 1893 from the western part of Tulare County, Hanford became its county seat.

 A second railroad was laid through Hanford in 1897, which today is the main north–south line of the BNSF Railway through the San Joaquin Valley.
 The original east–west Southern Pacific Railroad branch line is now operated by the San Joaquin Valley Railroad.

-In 1903, steel magnate and philanthropist Andrew Carnegie donated $12,500 for the construction of the Hanford Carnegie Library which opened in 1906 (and is now the Carnegie Museum of Kings County).

-Saloons flourished in Hanford's early days despite an anti-saloon movement until the town voted to become "dry" in 1912, eight years before nationwide Prohibition was enacted.
+Saloons flourished in Hanford's early days despite an anti-saloon movement until the town voted to become "dry" in 1912, eight years before nationwide prohibition was enacted.

 In the 1930s, famed pilot Amelia Earhart lived in Hanford to teach flying lessons at Fresno Chandler Airport.
 She befriended local resident and student of hers Mary Packwood with whom she gifted a personally-designed dress and left luggage shortly before her disappearance in the Pacific Ocean in 1937.
 The belongings are on display in Hanford's Carnegie Museum.